Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Why Exclusion?

-Bats perform a vital role in the environment.
+Bats eat insects especially mosquitoes and perform a vital role in the environment.
 Their high metabolism means that the average bat will consume large numbers of insects every night.
 Among these food insects are mosquitoes and other harmful species.
 For this reason, bat guano is also considered a valuable agricultural resource due to its high nutrient content.

 In many parts of the world, bats are considered a protected species and harming them is illegal.
 In addition, harming a bat creates the risk of exposure to rabies.
 Bat exclusion is thus considered the only safe and effective method for removal.
 There is no known alternative to exclusion with a notable success rate.